MohamedNabill7/SQL-Analysis-of-Movies/README.md

 	TOP 5 Movie directors, and movie stars for the highest score Numbers of movies and Average of movies per Director Top 10 Companies who produced the most movies
+	Show the difference between top 5 movies with the most votes and most gross